SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

  - The patient’s details, already entered through the app, are automatically loaded into the hospital’s system.
  - This allows for seamless registration and ensures the patient receives timely and appropriate care.

+<b><p>This is a sample ticket that will be generated on the website for the patient.
+The ticket includes a QR Code that can be scanned upon arrival at the site.
+Once scanned, the patient’s details—such as age, medical history, allergies, and current symptoms—are automatically loaded into the system, allowing staff to provide appropriate treatment promptly.</b></p>

+<b><p> We use a QR Code for its simplicity and reliability.
+QR codes are easy to generate and scan, making them a practical solution for streamlining patient check-ins.
+A key feature of QR codes is their error correction capability, which allows them to remain scannable even if they are partially damaged by scratches, smudges, or other external factors.
+Additionally, this feature enhances readability, ensuring that QR codes can still be scanned accurately even if partially obscured, such as by stickers or minor physical defects. </b></p>

+<b><i>This system ensures a seamless and efficient patient registration process, minimizing delays and enabling faster access to care.</i></b>
+[Sample Ticket with QR Code goes here.]
 <hr>

 ### Casino Psychology for Behavioural Guidance